About

 Justin Bigelow, President

 Justin Bigelow is an attorney in Oakland at Goldfarb & Lipman LLP, where he represents a variety of local governments, affordable housing developers, and other nonprofit clients throughout California.
 He assists clients with a range of issues relating to real estate transactions and compliance with planning and environmental laws.
 He has experience in affordable housing, landlord-tenant, municipal law, tax-exempt entity law, property management, entity formation, and employment law.
-Justin is originally from Minnesota where he earned a bachelor’s degree at Macalester College.
+Justin is originally from Minnesota, where he earned a bachelor’s degree at Macalester College.
 He earned a Juris Doctor from U.C.
-Hastings (cum laude) and a Masters in City Planning from U.C.
+Hastings (cum laude) and a Master in City Planning from U.C.
 Berkeley.

 José Campos